-The following are the one by one steps to be followed for the formation of the C Corp.
+The following are the one-by-one steps to be followed to form the C Corp.

-Choose a legal business name and reserve it by contacting the Secretary of that state in which you want to commence the business.
-Register the business name with that Secretary of the state, if he offers such a service.
-Most secretaries charge a fee and give a time period of generally 30 days to reserve that business name and in that meanwhile, you need to prepare the Articles of Incorporation.
-If within such a time period, the Articles are not filed, the name is released back to the public so that any other corporate can register that name.
+Choose a legal business name and reserve it by contacting the Secretary of that state where you want to commence the business.
+Register the business name with that Secretary of the state if he offers such a service.
+Most secretaries charge a fee and give a time period of generally 30 days to reserve that business name, and in that meanwhile, you need to prepare the Articles of Incorporation.
+If the Articles are not filed within such a time period, the name is released back to the public so that any other corporate can register that name.

 Draft and file the Articles of Incorporation with your secretary of the state.
-One can also draft it on his own but preferable is to do through an attorney or an online service.
-In most of the states, there is also a requirement of listing out of the names and addresses of the initial directors and officers in the Articles of Incorporation.
+One can also draft it on his own, but it is preferable to do it through an attorney or an online service.
+In most states, there is also a requirement to list out the names and addresses of the initial directors and officers in the Articles of Incorporation.

 Here, there is an issuance of the stock certificates to the initial shareholders once the notice of the acceptance and filing of the Articles of Incorporation is received.

-Apply for the permits and business license required by the business entity.
-In some states, there is also a requirement of the Federal License before the commencement of the business operations.
-So, make sure that you acquire them else you may have to face heavy penalties.
+Apply for the permits and business licenses required by the business entity.
+In some states, there is also a requirement for the Federal License before the commencement of the business operations.
+So, make sure that you acquire them; otherwise, you may face heavy penalties.

 File Form SS-4 to obtain EIN (Employer Identification Number) or else apply online.
 The online application generates the EIN very faster.
 The EIN number is the Tax ID Number of your corporation.
-Also, there will be a requirement of opening a bank account to file annual taxes.
-Even though the employer doesn’t hire any employee, he has to obtain this EIN number.
+Also, there will be a requirement to open a bank account to file annual taxes.
+Even though the employer doesn’t hire an employee, he must obtain this EIN number.

 Advantages of C Corporation

-There is no limit as the number of arrival of the shareholders in the corporation.
-But, once the value of the assets cross $10 million and the shareholders are 500, the corporation needs to register with the SEC Act (Securities Exchange Act), 1934.
+There is no limit to the number of arrival of the shareholders in the corporation.
+But, once the value of the assets crosses $10 million and the shareholders are 500, the corporation needs to register with the SEC Act (Securities Exchange Act), 1934.